john9francis/radiation-modeling/Geant4-install-instructions.md

 Physino walks through how to use CMake's GUI to build Geant4 from the source in his video, but I'll quickly summarize.
 In the CMake GUI, at the top there's a place to enter "Where is the source code" and right below it has a place for, "Where to build the binaries."
 Under "Where is the source code," enter the path to your geant4-v11.1.1 folder and under "Where to build the binaries," enter the path to the geant4-v11.1.1-build folder.

-After choosing the correct folders, make sure you check the:
+After choosing the correct folders, make sure you check the GEANT4_INSTALL_DATA option.
+It should be in one of the red-highlighted things in the middle of the GUI with a check-box next to it.
 - [x] GEANT4_INSTALL_DATA

-option.

 Finally, go to the bottom of the GUI and click "configure," then "generate," and finally "open project."